jordan4ibanez/fast_pack/README.md

  A fast texture packer for D

 This uses an algorithm I call "inverse tetris".
 It tries to find the best spot, highest on the y axis, and furthest to the left.
 Compares to existing collision boxes.
+The texture packer is also generic!
+You can use chars, ints, uints, strings, etc as keys!

 [This relies on Adam D. Ruppe's awesome image library.
 Click here to see it.](https://code.dlang.org/packages/arsd-official%3Aimage_files)